cdl-geneseo/geneseo-dictionary/C/Care.md

 # Care

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Care

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 V. to show no feeling towards or remorse.
 Said sarcastically i.e. &quot;Did you study for your finals?&quot; &quot;Care about finals.&quot; 15% of those surveyed identified this term, most of whom associated it with the Geneseo Men's Soccer and Lacrosse teams.